 Current Methodologies for Impact Measurement

 Today’s impact investors use multiple methods for estimating, planning, monitoring and evaluating social impact.
 These are some of the most commonly used:

 This method is a way to calculate the expected values of a financial investment, usually as an average of profits against costs.
 This is a methodology that also could measure social benefits as a monetary value against costs.
-It can evaluate impact that already has taken place, or predict the value of an activity ahead of time.
-This scale can help frame arguments by providing concrete numbers, but may be dependent on context.
+It can evaluate impact that already has taken place, or predict the value of activity ahead of time.
+This scale can help frame arguments by providing concrete numbers but may be dependent on context.

 Theory of Change and Logic

 The theory of change and logic model explains how an investment intends to cause social change.
 It strives to establish links between input, output, outcomes, and impact.
 This is a useful model for investors in the due diligence and investment selection stage who want to know what the path toward the future looks like, but it runs the risk of trying to fit social progress and positive change into a more definite timeline that can be guaranteed in the real world.

 This is a way of assessing a portfolio’s mission against an investor’s, to ensure the strategies and end goals are close matches.
 These methods usually use screens and scorecards to measure investment criteria and key performance indicators.
 Adopting scorecards tailored to the impact investing sector can help with data collection, but the information and indicators could vary across investments.

 Experimental and Quasi-Experimental